adst0rm/fe-2024-robobot-d/README.md

 ====
 ## Introduction

 This repository contains all important files and information about our autonomous driving car "Robobot-D".
 As a base/microcontroller we chose the Lego Mindstorms EV3, which we equipped with the PixyCam CMUcam5 V1 (Lego Mindstorms version) for object recognition.
 The reasons for choosing the EV3 were the high reliability as well as the already existing knowledge and experience with the system from Lego incl. programming.
 The software ran on an EV3 brick with the original Lego Mindstorms EV3 firmware.
-For the Germany finals, we went a step further and tried to program the EV3 brick based on the EV3G using some additional blocks.
+We went a step further for the National finals and tried to program the EV3 brick based on the EV3G using some additional blocks.
 Hope was increased flexibility and versatility, but reliability was lacking.

 ## Main content